Everything You Want to Know About Pimples

 These are the most commonly prescribed medications for Acne:

-It mostly comes as an acne cream, gels, and lotions.
-This can be applied in the evening, beginning three times a week, then daily as skin becomes used to it.
+It mostly comes as acne creams, gels, and lotions.
+It can be applied in the evening, beginning three times a week, then daily as the skin becomes used to it.
 It prevents by plugging the hair follicles.

 Antibiotics

-Its antibacterial properties make it the most effective treatment for acne without causing damage to the skin.
+Its antibacterial properties make it the most effective treatment for Acne without damaging the skin.
 It also reduces redness and calms skin inflammation as pores open up and clear out.
 Salicylic acid helps to prevent clogged hair follicles and is available as both wash-off and leave-on products.
 It can be used twice a day for at least four weeks.

 Dapsone

-For mild acne, the doctor may recommend a nonprescription drug that contains benzoyl peroxide.
-It is believed that it kills bacteria associated with acne.
-It mostly takes at least four weeks to treat acne and should be used continuously.
+For mild Acne, the doctor may recommend a nonprescription drug containing benzoyl peroxide.
+It is believed that it kills bacteria associated with Acne.
+Treating acne usually takes at least four weeks and should be used continuously.

 Acne Therapies

-These therapies might be suitable as suggested in a few selected cases, either alone or it may be a combination with medications.
+These therapies might be suitable, as suggested in a few selected cases, either alone or in combination with medications.

 Lasers and photodynamic therapy

-This is a light-based therapy that has been tried with some success.
+This light-based therapy has been tried with some success.
 However, further study is needed to find the ideal method, light source, and dose.

 Chemical peel

 This procedure includes repeated applications of a chemical solution, such as salicylic acid, glycolic acid, or retinoic acid.
-However, improvement in acne is not long-lasting and may appear again which leads to repeat treatment
+However, improvement in Acne is not long-lasting and may appear again, which leads to repeated treatment.

 Extraction of whiteheads and blackheads